BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/README.md

 This mod adds all legendary items across DLCs into the global legendary loot pools, and by default adds all uniques and glitch uniques into the legendary pools, too.

+### TPS Faster Rockets and Gyrojets

+This mod improves the speed of all gyrojet-based projectiles by 3x, which also affects other Torgue-barrel-provided projectiles on ARs, like grenades on Jakobs and Dahl ARs.
+Rocket speeds are also buffed by 3x, since I nearly always take Vladof launchers over other brands.
+Vladof launchers do get a buff, but only get a much-smaller 1.4x.

 ### TPS Happy Horizontal People Transporter